rm3l/datanucleus-gradle-plugin/README.md

 Performing bytecode enhancement at build time clearly has a performance benefit over the use of slow proxies or reflection that might be done at run-time.

-This plugin supports build-time enhancement.
+This plugin supports build-time enhancement by providing Gradle tasks wrapped around the official DataNucleus enhancer.
 The benefit is that the enhanced classes are what gets added to the final built Jar artifact.

 To use the plugin in your Gradle project, after applying it as depicted above, you need to configure it, e.g.: